 Per Wikipedia: (my comments interspersed in parentheses)

 Asexuality is the lack of sexual attraction to others (ok, that’s not me: my libido has certainly plummeted in the last few years but I still notice some people) or low or absent interest in or desire for sexual activity (this is more complicated.
 I haven’t had many good experiences in this realm but I suppose I would say it’s accurate to say I have a desire for a good experience.
 But if it was a situation where I wasn’t guaranteed a good experience sexually, I’d have to say I have no desire for that.
 Some people say there’s no such thing as bad sex.
-For me, I’ve almost experienced that there’s no such thing as good sex.)
-It may be considered the lack of a sexual orientation, (nah, I like ladies) or one of the variations thereof, alongside heterosexuality (nah, I’m quite secure that his one is my orientation), homosexuality and bisexuality.
+For me, I’ve rarely had good sex.
+It may be considered the lack of sexual orientation, (Nah, I like ladies) or one of the variations thereof, alongside heterosexuality (Nah, I’m quite secure that his one is my orientation), homosexuality and bisexuality.
 It may also be an umbrella term used to categorize a broader spectrum of various asexual sub-identities.

 (I feel like I shouldn’t leave any stone unturned here so I’ll give you my understanding of the asexual sub-identities: (1) gray-a OR gray ace: these folks exist somewhere between asexuals who have ZERO desire for sex and sexuals who have “normal” desire for sex.
 Even within this desexualized zone, there exists a spectrum.
 Let’s say pure asexual is 0 and Ron Jeremy is 100.
 I would say pretty comfortably that I am a gray ace and that I’d put myself at around 33.)

-So I guess I was Q (questioning) until I read up on asexuality more while writing this post (real time sexual identification!) and I guess I am Q (queer) because A falls under the umbrella Q spectrum.
-So I’m A, Q. Or Aq.
-Or AQ?
-Or the phonetic ack?
+So I guess I was “Q” (questioning) until I read up on asexuality more while writing this post (real-time sexual identification!) and I guess I am “Q” (queer) because “A” falls under the umbrella “Q” spectrum.
+So I’m “A” or “Q”?
+Or “AQ”?
+Or “aq”?
+Or the phonetic “ack”?
 Not sure which I like better aesthetically.
 But I think I like the phonetic nick best because it’s what Bill the Cat (who was NOT asexual) from Berkeley Breathed’s Bloom County comic strip (my most favorite comic strip ever; Opus is my spirit animal) used to say all the time.